dimkasta/F3-UAM/README.md

 ```

 ##ToDo
+* Implement basic Role Management
+* Add support for older PHP versions.
-* Implement a mechanism to switch the account to inactive after 3 consecutive failed login attempts.
+* Implement a mechanism to lock login attempts after 3 consecutive failed login attempts.
+And send an email to the user.
-* Create bootstrap templates for all routes.
+* Create templates for all routes.

 ##About
 This is a new class so treat it with caution.
 If you have any questions or corrections, feel free to contact me at dimkasta@yahoo.gr